 Entering Austria for professional reasons is only intended in exceptional cases.
 For this reason, you are generally not allowed to take your family with you when entering Austria for professional reasons.

 Whoever enters Austria from one of these countries for professional reasons is exempt from the quarantine obligation.
 The pre-requisite is a medically confirmed negative PCR or antigen test.
 The medical certificate must fulfil specified formal requirements.
-The PCR or antigen test should not be older than 72 hours at the moment of entry in Austria.
+The PCR test should not be older than 72 hours at the moment of entry in Austria.
+The antigen-test must not be older than 48 hours.
 If you do not have a medical certificate, you will need to immediately go into quarantine for ten days after entering the country.

-What entry conditions apply when you enter Austria from Australia, Finland, Greece, Iceland, New Zealand, Norway, Singapore, South Korea or the Vatican?
+What entry conditions apply when you enter Austria from Australia, Iceland, New Zealand, Singapore, South Korea or the Vatican?